-Are your website videos not playing in Chrome browser?
+Are your website videos not playing in the Chrome browser?

 Then read on this post to fix the ‘embedded videos not playing in Google Chrome’ problem.

-Google Chrome is a popular browser used by macOS, Windows, Linux, iOS and Android users.
-However, technical glitches can occur anytime.
-Often Chrome users report that when they open web video, animation or game, it does not load, stutter, is sluggish or shows black screen etc. Chrome even crashes or freezes at times.
+Google Chrome is a popular browser used by macOS, Windows, Linux, iOS, and Android users.
+However, technical glitches can occur at any time.
+Often Chrome users report that when they open a web video, animation, or game, it does not load, stutter, is sluggish or shows a black screen, etc. Chrome even crashes or freezes at times.

-The experience is frustrating when you want to watch your favorite video or play game online.
+The experience is frustrating when you want to watch your favorite video or play a game online.